-Strategic targets, such as electric generation, transmission, and distribution facilities, may be targets of future acts of war or terrorist attacks, including cyber security breaches.
+Electric generation, transmission and distribution facilities may be the target of future acts of war, physical attacks, cyber security breaches, or terrorism which could negatively affect our business, financial condition, and operating results.
 Physical attacks or cyber security incidents, including those propagated through our supply chain, could disrupt our normal business operations, affect our ability to control and monitor our transmission and distribution assets, cause damage to transmission assets, jeopardize safety, and hamper both internal and external communications.
 Additionally, any cyber security incident, unauthorized access, or other loss of information could also result in legal claims or proceedings, regulatory penalties, disruptions of our operations, damage to our reputation, and a loss of confidence in our services, which could adversely affect our business.

+Contents

-18 Selected Financial Data 19 Management's Discussion and Analysis of Financial Condition and Results of Operations
+20 Selected Financial Data

+21 Management's Discussion and Analysis of Financial Condition and Results of Operations

-36 Statements of Revenues and Expenses 36 Statements of Patronage Capital and Membership Fees 37 Balance Sheets 39 Statements of Capitalization 40 Statements of Cash Flows 41 Notes to Financial Statements 51 Report of Management 52 Report of Independent Auditors
+38 Statements of Revenues and Expenses

+38 Statements of Patronage Capital and Membership Fees

+39 Balance Sheets

+41 Statements of Capitalization

+42 Statements of Cash Flows

+43 Notes to Financial Statements

+53 Report of Management

+54 Report of Independent Auditors

+41 Statements of Capitalization